 Name and title of person making attempt to contact customer.

-The carrier must retain the documentation with the copy of the bill of lading retained in the carrier's office.
-In addition, the carrier must attach a copy of the documentation to the copy of the bill of lading given to the customer.
+The Carrier must retain the documentation with the copy of the bill of lading retained in the Carrier's office.
+In addition, the Carrier must attach a copy of the documentation to the copy of the bill of lading given to the customer.

-A carrier may open and inspect any customer-packed article if the carrier believes it is necessary to determine the actual contents.
+4. A Carrier may open and inspect any customer-packed article if the Carrier believes it is necessary to determine the actual contents.

 ITEM 80 – PAYMENT OF CHARGES